JeremyAnsel/xwa_ddraw_d3d11/readme.txt

 option really does, thus setting to blurry makes textures sharper...

 Note for XWING95 and TIE95:
-You need to enable software cursor.
+Software cursor should be enabled automatically.
-This can either be enabled in the launcher, by adding /softwarecursor to the XWING95.exe or TIE95.exe command line or by running swcursor.bat from xwahacker (http://xwahacker.sf.net).
+In case it does not work, it can also be enabled in the launcher, by adding /softwarecursor to the XWING95.exe or TIE95.exe command line or by running swcursor.bat from xwahacker (http://xwahacker.sf.net).